simplechain-org/remix/docs/workshop_Building_smart_contracts_with_Remix.md

 ### Let's get started

-This tutorial was used in workshops at ethCC, Edcon, and DappCon.
+These tutorials were used in workshops at ethCC, Edcon, and DappCon.
+They are using the old interface.
+We will be updating these slides in the near future.

 You can [watch the Edcon presentation talk](https://www.youtube.com/watch?v=nAI_Cr5Y8JY) and here are the [workshop slides](https://slides.com/ninabreznik/deck-11-13#/).
 (May 3, 2018)